significa/fly-pg-dump-to-s3/create-resources-utils/README.md

 ## Create Fly.io resources

+`./create-fly-resources.sh`

 1. Creates database backup worker app on fly.io
 2. Creates volume for worker app

-After, you will to import the secrets to the worker app and deploy it using:
+After, you need will to import the secrets to the worker app and deploy it using:

 ```
 fly -a [db-backup-worker-app] secrets import < .env
 fly -a [db-backup-worker-app] deploy --remote-only
 ```

-Run: `./create-fly-resources.sh`